 I still feel nostalgic when I hear Christmas music piped over the store intercoms in November (sometimes October!)
 It brings me back to happy times of exchanging gifts around the Christmas tree.
 But if I'm honest, there were more moments of disappointment, jealously, and stress.
 It was actually a relief when I didn't have worry about Christmas shopping anymore.
 I finally came to realize, at the ripe age of 53, what I really wanted was family time and tradition.

-As I hear neighbors setting off fireworks this 4th of July, I feel conflicted.
+As I hear neighbors setting off fireworks every 4th of July, I feel conflicted.
 I don't want to scare the neighborhood dogs or risk a fire by following that tradition.
 While I still pine for those family get togethers, I realize that my values have changed.
 I no longer want to participate in another consumer holiday.
 During these challenging times, it's become important to me to build family traditions that fit with our new values.

 We're blessed to enjoy a rich sustainable lifestyle.
 That's worth celebrating!
 We've created some little traditions to do just that.
 I'd like to share some with you.